HMC Laboratory Ventilation Management Program

 - The Harvey Mudd College Chemical Hygiene Plan (CHP) is required where hazardous chemicals are used in the workplace, pursuant to the California Code of Regulations (CCR) Title 8, Section 5191 and enforced by the California Occupational Safety and Health Administration (Cal-OSHA).
 The CHP contains provisions for protecting employees from health hazards associated with chemicals.

 - The Claremont University Consortium maintains the Respiratory Protection Program whose elements are implemented by Harvey Mudd College.
-Contact the Chemical Hygiene Officer or CUC Environmental Health and Safety for more information.
+Contact the Chemical Hygiene Officer or TCCS Environmental Health and Safety for more information.

 - A larger, more comprehensive Safe Laboratory Practices in Chemistry document lists detailed information for the safe use, storage, and disposal of common chemical reagents.